 Members of the Education Officers and Analysts Chapter may create budget plans, facilitate school programs or conduct related research that supports important DOE services.

-Hearing Education Services (HES) is committed to promoting challenging educational experiences for students who are deaf or hard of hearing.
+Deaf & Hard of Hearing Education Services (DHHES) is committed to promoting challenging educational experiences for students who are deaf or hard of hearing.